 Bivio is a small Swiss ski resort in Eastern Switzerland – known as the Pearl of the Julier, near St Moritz.

-Bivio is the best example that its often better for young ski families to seek out smaller ski areas, for less money, less crowds, and a better more- personal ski vacation experience.
+Bivio is a great example that its often better for young ski families to seek out smaller ski areas, for less money, less crowds, and a more personal ski vacation experience that you cannot get at the mega resorts.

-Go ski Bivio in Switzerland!
-This delightfully small Swiss ski area is a gem for kids, and for parents that want an affordable family-friendly, safe small ski resort, and for free-riders seeking untouched terrain just off the prepared pistes.
+This delightfully small Swiss ski area is a gem for families that want an affordable family-friendly and a safe small ski resort.
 The village of Bivio is so authentic, alpine, historic, with its church steeple and bells, one market, a ski shop, three hotels, three restaurants, sledding, and skiing!
 That’s Bivio!

 Most have never heard of Bivio, which means “parting of the ways” as it is nestled on the way from Zurich to St. Moritz, the cross roads of two ancient mountain passes.
-Skiers drive through Bivio on the Julier Pass en route to glitzier St Moritz in their Audi or BMWs.
+Skiers drive through Bivio just before heading over the Julier Pass en route to glitzier St Moritz in their Audi or BMWs.
 Funny that the majority of skiers rush past this delightful village and skip its cool ski terrain – truly un-crowded, rustic but really fun skiing.
-Meanwhile St Moritz, 20 minutes up the twisty narrow Julier Pass, can be crowded on weekends and holidays, and pricey when you finally arrive en masse!
+Meanwhile St Moritz, 30 minutes up the twisty narrow Julier Pass, can be crowded on weekends and holidays, and way pricer when you finally arrive en masse!

 Bivio is refreshingly unique, its the only traditionally Italian language village north of the continental divide, in Switzerland.
 You’ll hear Italian, German and Romanisch –which is a mélange of both, and English – thankfully!
 This confluence of cultures gives Bivio character, evidenced in the architecture and cuisine in the humble village of 3 hotels – The Post, Solaria, and Grishuna – and one après ski bar.

-The skiing at Bivio is simple – 3 ski lifts, all T-Bars, accessing an astonishingly large and expansive area.
-El Cant, Tua and Camon T-Bars each reach 2,000’ vertical, with a total of 12 ski runs, named and numbered accordingly.
-With 80- kilometers of prepared, groomed and marked, ski runs Bivio is ideal for young families.
+The skiing at Bivio is simple – 4 ski lifts, all T-Bars, accessing an astonishingly large and expansive area.
+3 very long T-Bars and one learn to ski T-Bar.
+El Cant, Tua and Camon T-Bars get you to an impressive 2,595’ vertical, and 12 ski runs, named and numbered accordingly.
+With 80- kilometers of prepared, groomed and marked, ski runs in Bivio are ideal for young families.
 There’s a fun park, a ski school, and a relaxed vibe, with just one mid mountain lodge – Camon, and a Pizzeria at the base of Tua.

-Adventurers and freeriders find Bivio is a real gem of Bivio too.
-There is endless off-piste opportunity easily reached from each TBar, plus ski touring with a short hike.
-With fresh snow, you can explore low angle powder snowfields for days.
+Adventurers and Freeriders will find Bivio to be a real gem of Bivio too as most stay away scared of the just 3 T-Bars.
+There is endless off-piste opportunity easily reached from each T-Bar, plus ski touring with a short hike.
+With fresh snow, you can explore low angle powder snowfields all day.
 We made laps and laps on a day with just 6 centimeters of soft snow, and matched only our own tracks each run.
 Fun!

 Kite skiers were our only competition for first tracks as they also love Bivio’s wide open bowls.
 With a bit of wind, they glide and fly across snowy rolling peaks – quite a sight to see with their colorful kites and acrobatics.